JARMourato/Kodable/README.md

 print(dates.timestamp.description) // Prints "2001-01-01 00:00:00 +0000"
 ````

 Note that there's no built-in support for ISO8601 dates with precision greater than millisecond (e.g. microsecond or nanosecond), because Apple doesn't officially supports such precision natively, yet.
-Should you feel the necessity to have those, PRs are always welcome!
+Should you feel the necessity to have those, or any other custom date formatter, you can implement your own `DateConvertible` and use `.custom(dateConvertible)` DateCodingStrategy.
+If you think your use case should make its way into the official library, PRs are always welcome!

 ## Advanced Usage